hmathies/Advanced-Trivia-Game/README.md

 Javascript, JQuery, HTML, Bootstrap

-This is a triva game based on solar eclipses.
+This is a trivia game based on solar eclipses.
 The solar eclipse data used for this game was found on https://eclipse.aas.org/resources/images-videos#other and https://svs.gsfc.nasa.gov/.

 <hr>